jhudson8/fancydocs/README.md

 ### Examples

+[jhudson8/reactive-backbone](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/reactive-backbone) (used to build the *fancydocs* application)

-[jhudson8/reactive-backbone](http://jhudson8.github.io/fancydocs/index.html#project/jhudson8/reactive-backbone) contains both enhancements to [React](http://facebook.github.io/react/), [Backbone](http://backbonejs.org/), and additional mixins to allow React to work seamelessly with Backbone.
+*reactive-backbone* contains both enhancements to [React](http://facebook.github.io/react/), [Backbone](http://backbonejs.org/), with additional mixins to allow React to work seamelessly with Backbone.

 The following projects are bundled together with *reactive-backbone*